Not Enough Time in the Day? Use This Quick Strategy

 And if we can do that on a group level, you and I can do it on an individual level as well.

-The next time you find yourself grasping for more time and hours in your day, I want you to STOP and do this:
+The next time you find yourself grasping for more hours of time in your day, I want you to STOP and do this:

 - Take out a piece of paper or pull up a blank document on your computer.
 (I prefer paper to avoid distractions.)